 This threshold provides a margin so that points too close to the boundary are conservatively treated as obstacles.
-If all points in the region lie within this margin, the region is marked safe.
-If the region contains no points, it is marked clear. \yihui{ All settings are illustrated in Fig.~\ref{fig:trd}.
-For compact storage, these states are encoded in a single \texttt{safe\_state} variable, with an 8-bit representation in 2D (\texttt{uint8\_t}) and a 16-bit representation in 3D (\texttt{uint16\_t}).
-In 2D, the lower 4 bits record the safe/unsafe flags of the four regions, and the upper 4 bits record whether each region is clear (i.e., empty) or occupied (i.e., contains points).
-In 3D, the lower 8 bits record the safe / unsafe flags of the eight regions, and the upper 8 bits record the corresponding clear / non-clear flags.} Note that \texttt{Unsafe}, \texttt{Safe}, and \texttt{Clear} are the three region states we use to evaluate safety for navigability.
-A region is non-clear if it has been visited by points, which includes both the unsafe and safe cases.
+If all points in the region lie within this margin, the region is marked \texttt{safe}.
+If the region contains no points, it is marked \texttt{clear}.
+All settings are illustrated in Fig.~\ref{fig:trd}.
+For compact storage, these states are encoded in a single \texttt{safe\_state} variable.
+In 2D, for each region $i$, bit $i+4$ records whether the region is non-clear, i.e., whether it contains at least one point, and bit $i$ records whether the region is \texttt{unsafe}.
+Thus, a region is \texttt{clear} if neither bit is set, \texttt{safe} if only the non-clear bit is set, and \texttt{unsafe} if both the non-clear bit and the unsafe bit are set.
+The 3D case uses the same encoding with eight regions, where bits $8$--$15$ record non-clear states and bits $0$--$7$ record unsafe states.
+Note that \texttt{unsafe}, \texttt{safe}, and \texttt{clear} are the three region states we use to evaluate safety for navigability.
+A region is non-clear if it has been visited by points, which includes both the \texttt{unsafe} and \texttt{safe} cases.
 This atomic encoding allows multiple threads to update the safe state of different regions in parallel without requiring locks.
 The state of each region determines the navigability of its corresponding occupancy grid/voxel.